Celal08/portfolio-clone/README.md

 #Porfolio-clone

-#This project showcases the design of the Easebank-clone using HTML , CSS and SCSS framework.
+#This project showcases the design of the Portfolio-clone using HTML , CSS and SCSS framework.

 #Udemig- Mehmet Can Seyhan Katkılarıyla